$D\bar{D}^\ast$-$\pi J/\psi$ scatterings of coupled channels for $Z_c(3900)$ channel: Results

 \subsection{Potentials from the quark exchanges}

 In this subsection we discuss the quark exchange potential in detail.
-As anticipated, there are various contributions from different diagrams as shown in Fig.~3.
+As we will discuss in the next subsection, the potential strengths are reduced by about factor 0.3 to obtain better agreement with those of the lattice calculation.
+As anticipated, there are various contributions from different diagrams as shown in Fig.~\ref{fig_q_exchange_full}.
 To compare our results with lattice calculations, we show the two important transition potentials in Fig.~\ref{fig_potential2}, $V({J/\psi \pi {\text -} D\bar D^*})$ and $V({\eta_c \rho {\text -} D\bar D^*})$ as functions of radial distance $r$.
 Three cases from left to right are Transfer + Capture (left), Transfer (middle) and Capture (right).
-Furthermore, contributions from the hyperfine (red dashed), confinement (blue dashed) and Coulomb terms are shown separately.
+Furthermore, contributions from the hyperfine (red dashed), confinement (blue dashed) and Coulomb terms (green dashed) are shown separately.
 In all cases, the potential strengths are reduced by a factor as shown on the top of the figures.

 We observe the following points. \begin{itemize}

 \item Typical potential strength is about 0.2 GeV with short ranges; the potential almost vanishes at around 0.5 fm.
 For transition potentials, the sign of the potential is not important; only magnitude is relevant.